quantum5/2048/README.md

 # 2048
-My version of 2048 game, with multi-instance support
+My version of 2048 game, with multi-instance support, restored from an old high school project.